DIVYANSH856/DIVYANSH856/README.md

 # Hi there! 👋

 I'm Divyansh Kohli, a B.E.
-Computer Science student specializing in DevOps at CHANDIGARH UNIVERSITY.
+Computer Science student specializing in DevOps.
 I'm passionate about Cloud, DevOps, and Frontend Development.

 ## About Me